 When Kadee® came out with their Magne-Matic® couplers, S-scale modelers looking for that extra bit of realism started using the HO-scale Kadee #5 couplers (shown on the right).
 The only issue with the #5 coupler is that it is designed for HO-scale, so the metal pin doesn't bend down far enough for it to be used in S-scale with the under-the-track magnet system.
 Kadee eventually produced an S-scale version, the Kadee 802 coupler which subsequently became a standard within the "scale" community of S. Their #808 coupler is identical except it is molded in brown plastic.
 They are ever so slightly oversized when compared to a true coupler, but they offer the same benefits as the HO-scale couplers.
 The #5 and #802/808 couplers mate with each other, so it is possible to have a mix of these couplers in your trains.
 If you run long, heavy (especially all-brass) trains, you might want to prefer the #802/808 couplers over the #5.
 S-Helper Service came out with their own version of the coupler (part #01295, shown in the photo below), which mates perfectly with the Kadee #802/808 coupler (and with the #5).
 The S-Helper Service coupler has a slightly smaller knuckle (closer to scale), doesn't have as much slack as do the Kadees, and has a slightly smaller draft gear box, making it easier to install in some cars.
 The S-Helper Service couplers can sometimes still be found on the secondary market.
 However, now that MTH has purchased the S-Helper Service product line, they have their own version of the coupler available as part #35-1110, readily available from any authorized MTH dealer.

 If you are on a budget, Proto Max couplers by Walthers (product ID 920-6001), shown below in the 20-pair package, are HO-scale couplers.
-They are oversized couplers for HO-scale, so that makes them a good match of S-scale.
+They are oversized couplers for HO-scale, so that makes them a good match to S-scale.
 They are a good alternative if don't like the larger Kadee 802 (and comparable couplers), or the relatively expensive Sergent couplers (see below).
 Assembly is required, but it is easy to do.
 However, do note that only the center hole of the draft gear box lines up with the pre-drilled holes in the bottom of S-scale cars, so some custom installation may be necessary.
 They have less slack in them than the Kadee couplers do.

 The ultimate true-to-scale coupler are those produced by Sergent Engineering.
 These are an exact 1/64th reproduction of the real thing.
 As shown in the photo below, some assembly is required.
 These are not available pre-assembled.
 It is not difficult to do, but does require a bit of patience.
 The current production of the EC64K coupler is a redesign from the earlier Sergent couplers, and has been available since April 2015.